kubernetes/sig-release/release-team/role-handbooks/release-signal/README.md

 Key:

-- ❌ - Failing Test
+* ❌ * Failing Test
-- ⚠️ - Flaking Test
+* ⚠️ * Flaking Test
-- ✅ - Passing Test
+* ✅ * Passing Test

 **_Important Notes:_**

-- Red/Yellow Signals block a release cut, and it is not until the issue is resolved or someone from a related SIG/someone with technical expertise marks that issue as a non-blocker that the release is cut.
+* Red/Yellow Signals block a release cut, and it is not until the issue is resolved or someone from a related SIG/someone with technical expertise marks that issue as a non-blocker that the release is cut.

-- For reporting the testgrid status in the weekly meetings, the following factors come into play:
+* For reporting the testgrid status in the weekly meetings, the following factors come into play:
-    - Is someone from the responsible SIG working on that issue?
+  * Is someone from the responsible SIG working on that issue?
-    - How close are we to the next release cut?
+  * How close are we to the next release cut?
-    - What is the estimated time to solve the issue?
+  * What is the estimated time to solve the issue?
 Would it take too long?
-    - Is the fix for that issue blocked by some other issue?
+  * Is the fix for that issue blocked by some other issues?

 All these questions contribute to the signal in the weekly meeting and are up to the release signal team's interpretation based on the situation.
 Red and Yellow indicate that we want attention to the issues or that the actual fix still needs to be implemented.